 4 Best Ways to Clean Linoleum Floors That Have Yellowed (Must-Try)

-Linoleum is an attractive and durable flooring material with a shiny finish that complements modern spaces.
+Linoleum is an attractive and durable flooring material with a shiny finish.
+It complements modern spaces.
+This is a durable and long-lasting floor covering.

-Also, you will find easy-to-do homemade cleaning tricks that eliminate the need for professional cleaning services.
-Before listing them, let’s take a moment to understand why linoleum flooring yellows to pick the right cleaning solution.
+Also, in this article, you will find easy-to-do homemade cleaning tricks.
+That can tackle the need for professional cleaning services.
+But first, learn why linoleum floors are yellow before choosing the right cleaning solution.

 Causes of Yellowing on Linoleum Flooring